-Springtime is the perfect time to start enjoying cleaner and greener foods, especially fruits and veggies and shopping at farmers markets.
+Springtime is a great time to start looking at your local farmers markets for cleaner and greener foods, especially fruits and vegetables!

 - Sweet bell peppers